dkanda/epic-secret-santa/README.md

 - [ ] [Jasmine](https://jasmine.github.io/): As my test framework.
 - [X] Avoid dupicated Santa.
+- [X] Create a password when registering so all matches are secret.
-- [X] Register spouse while a Santa registers.
+- [X] DO NOT Register spouse while a Santa registers, so both can set a password.
 - [ ] Mutiple family events: Waiting for round one review from interviewers.
 - [ ] Refactoring UI codes for log-in based pools: Waiting for round one review from interviewers.
 - [ ] None unique participants: Waiting for round one review from interviewers.